 Frazer sits at the busy junction where Route 352 (Sproul Road) meets Route 30 in East Whiteland Township, a longtime crossroads between Exton and Malvern that grew up around the old Pennsylvania Railroad line.
 Mudgil Eye Associates is about 15 minutes south in West Chester, an easy trip for Frazer-area patients.
-Dr. A. Vijay Mudgil is the only ophthalmologist serving Frazer who routinely performs dropless cataract surgery, delivering the medication during surgery so there is no weeks-long eye drop routine afterward.
-He completed his ophthalmology residency at Brown University and a fellowship at the Wilmer Eye Institute, Johns Hopkins, and has been named a Main Line Today Top Doctor nearly every year since 2009.
-The practice holds a 4.9-star Google rating across 660+ reviews.
+Dr. A. Vijay Mudgil is a board-certified ophthalmologist and among the most experienced cataract surgeons in Chester County, with more than 20,000 procedures performed.
+His experience covers complex and post-refractive cataract cases, including eyes that have had LASIK, PRK, or RK, and he offers laser-assisted (femtosecond) cataract surgery together with the full range of specialty and premium lens implants.
+He is also the only ophthalmologist serving Frazer who routinely performs dropless cataract surgery, delivering the medication during surgery so there is no weeks-long eye drop routine afterward.
+He completed his ophthalmology residency at Brown University and a pediatric ophthalmology and strabismus fellowship at the Wilmer Eye Institute at Johns Hopkins, and is recognized as a Castle Connolly Top Doctor, a Philadelphia Magazine Top Doctor, and a Main Line Today Top Doctor since 2009.
+He was ranked number one in ophthalmology by Main Line Today for many years, in the years the magazine published rankings.
+The practice is a Patients' Choice Award recipient and holds a 4.9-star Google rating across 712+ reviews.

 Dr. Mudgil is the only ophthalmologist serving Frazer who routinely performs dropless cataract surgery.
 Learn more.